From the left - Sylvie & Jacques Guinaudeau, the owners of Château Lafleur, and Omri, vineyard's manager. September 2015 during harvest.

 Lafleur 1999 93p

 Tasted twice - last time in April 2006.
 Consistent notes.
-A complete wine with exquisite complexity and finesse.
-Well-balanced and well-put-together, splendid depth and soft aftertaste.
+It is a complete wine with exquisite complexity and finesse.
+It is well-balanced and well-put-together, with splendid depth and a soft aftertaste.
 Stunning wine for the vintage, which should keep well for 10-15 years.

 Lafleur 1998 95p

 Tasted three times - last time in September 2012.
 Consistent notes.
 Deep red.
-Strong and potent wine with great depth, iron-strong structure, ripe fruit, and ripe tannin.
+It is a strong and potent wine with great depth, iron-strong structure, ripe fruit, and ripe tannin.
 Very impressive indeed.
 A keeper.

 Lafleur 1997 89p

 Tasted twice - last time in April 2006.
 Consistent notes.
 On the light and elegant side with a fruity nose of raspberries.
-Quite well-defined on the palate with good structure and length.
-Will mature relatively quickly, which means 6-8 years.
+It is pretty well-defined on the palate, with good structure and length.
+It will mature relatively quickly, which means 6-8 years.

 Lafleur 1994 95p

 Tasted in November 2013.
-Tight and concentrated, powerful and rich.
-Excellent depth, balance and length.
+Tight and concentrated, powerful and wealthy.
+Excellent depth, balance, and length.
 Firm finish.
-Many years to go.
-Jacques Guinaudeau did get max. out of his grapes in this vintage.
+There are many years to go.
+Jacques Guinaudeau did get the most out of his grapes in this vintage.
 Great effort.

 Lafleur 1989 96p

 Tasted twice - last time in September 2012.
 Consistent notes.
-Very intense and robust.
-Loads of superbly ripe fruit, kirsch liqueur, truffles and great depth on the palate.
-Wonderful structure and length.
+It is very intense and robust.
+Loads of superbly ripe fruit, kirsch liqueur, truffles, and great depth on the palate.
+Excellent structure and length.
 Exceptional wine.

 Lafleur 1988 95p

 Tasted in September 2012.
-Darker in colour, tighter with more power and concentration than 1985, iron strong structure, dark cherries and raspberries everywhere, excellent balance and long firm finish.
+Darker color, tighter with more power and concentration than 1985, iron-strong structure, dark cherries and raspberries everywhere, excellent balance, and long, firm finish.
 Not ready yet.
-Awesome stuff as well.
+Awesome stuff, as well.

 Lafleur 1985 94p

 Tasted in September 2012.
-Quite dark, matured flavours of cherries and truffles, broad and intense on palate, delicious velvety tannin, exquisite balance, long and sophisticated, persistent and smooth aftertaste.
-At its very peak right now.
+Quite dark, mature flavors of cherries and truffles, broad and intense on the palate, delicious velvety tannin, exquisite balance, long and sophisticated, persistent, and smooth aftertaste.
+It is at its peak right now.
 Excellent stuff.

 Lafleur 1982 100p

 Tasted in September 2012.
-Oh my God, what a wine.
-No doubt that it was a 1982 vintage!
+Oh my God, what a wine!
+There is no doubt that it was a 1982 vintage!
 Heavenly stuff.
 Extremely dark and dense.
 Wild and incredibly intense nose with "tons" of mocha, bitter chocolate, potent on the palate with kirsch liqueur, extremely concentrated with extraordinary length.
 Perfect balance.
-So thick texture in this wine that you could cut it into slices.
-Christian Moueix and Jean-Claude Berrouet from close neighbour Petrus made this wine, and it shows, for 100% typical Lafleur this wine isn't.
-But who cares, as this wine was, is and will be a legend for many years to come.
+This wine has a thick texture that you could cut into slices.
+Christian Moueix and Jean-Claude Berrouet, from close neighbor Petrus, made this wine, which shows that it isn't 100% typical Lafleur.
+But who cares, as this wine was, is, and will be a legend for many years.

 Lafleur 1964 97p

 Tasted in May 2006.
 Original château bottling.
-Simply wonderfully perfumed and exciting wine!
+This is a wonderfully aromatic and exciting wine!
 Truffles and cherries everywhere.
-Incredibly refined and sophisticated with perfect balance and exquisite structure.
+Incredibly refined and sophisticated, with perfect balance and exquisite structure.
 Long and lingering aftertaste.
-Simply breathtaking wine for 42 years old one wine!
+It is simply breathtaking wine for a 42-year-old one wine!

 -----

-Lafleur's second wine, Pensées de Lafleur, represents very fine value for the money.
+Lafleur's second wine, Pensées de Lafleur, represents excellent value for the money.

 Pensées de Lafleur 2021 (barrel sample) 92-93p